 Gardens & Grounds ToursOutdoor Tours of the Close

-Every weekend, the Cathedral regularly offers in-person, outdoor, guided walking tours of the 11-acre campus.
+Every weekend, the Cathedral offers in-person, outdoor, guided walking tours of the 11-acre campus.
 On these tours, a Cathedral educator will guide you and a group of fellow nature and archutecture enthusiasts through the beautiful gardens and grounds of the Close.
 Learn about the history of the different buildings on the Close and stop to smell our blooming flowers.
-Summer dates can be found here.
+Browse upcoming dates on our calendar.

 Highlights ToursUnique Tours of the Cathedral's Brightest Spots

-Every Friday and Saturday, join a Cathedral Educator for a guided tour of the Cathedral's highlights.
+Every Saturday, join a Cathedral Educator for a guided tour of the Cathedral's highlights.
 Explore the secrets of the Cathedral’s history, architecture, and artwork — from the Great Bronze Doors to the seven Chapels of the Tongues.
 Each tour is different, so you never know what you will learn!
-Summer dates can be found here.
+Browse upcoming dates on our calendar.

 Private ToursOnsite Tours for Groups and Schools